CHILDREN + YOUNG PEOPLE

-Working with schools, colleges and businesses the CYP team help individuals to develop self-awareness and support their emotional, behavioural, mental and social health and wellbeing.
+Working directly with schools and local authorities, our in-school counselling services help to develop self-awareness and support the emotional, behavioural, mental and social health and wellbeing of pupils.

-Our local council partners include Glasgow, Aberdeenshire, North Lanarkshire, South Lanarkshire, Inverclyde, West Dunbartonshire, Stirling and East Dunbartonshire.
+The Spark’s local council partners include Glasgow, Aberdeenshire, North Lanarkshire, South Lanarkshire, Inverclyde, West Dunbartonshire and East Dunbartonshire.